yaise/vimc/README.md

 Hi there.

 I've been a basic vim user for quite a while now.
 I knew it was highly customizable and extensible but I didn't bother with it for anything more than simple edits.
 And then I saw how some folks were "power" using it and had one of those "This is cool!", "Damn!
-I didn't vim could do this!" moments.
+I didn't know vim could do this!" moments.
 I decided to do something about it and thanks to the authors of the following resources, I've been working on boosting my vim :

 * http://nvie.com/posts/how-i-boosted-my-vim/
 * https://github.com/tpope/vim-pathogen